 At COMPUTEX 2023, NVIDIA announced the new Jetson AGX Orin Industrial module, which brings the next level of computing to harsh environments.
 This new module extends the capabilities of the previous-generation NVIDIA Jetson AGX Xavier Industrial and the commercial Jetson AGX Orin modules, by bringing server-class performance to ruggedized systems.

-NVIDIA’s Jetson series of modules has always brought an exciting amount of processing power for mobile and edge AI applications—this being their intended use case.
+NVIDIA’s Jetson series of modules has always brought an exciting amount of processing power to mobile and edge AI applications—this being their intended use case.
 The Jetson lineup also includes several developer kits: modules on reference carrier boards in a format quite similar to single board computers.
-For the sake of simplicity, we’ll even call these boards “SBCs” in the rest of this review.
-Let’s not dwell on the semantics for too long—if it looks like a duck and quacks like a duck, it probably is a duck.

 NVIDIA’s GTC 2023 keynote has just ended, with GTC itself ending on March the 23rd – which means an array of exciting new industrial announcements just went live.
 You can always watch the full keynote at the following link, but we’ve also curated a selection – which you can find in this article – of the most important announcements given during the event.